mantidproject/mantid/docs/source/release/v6.1.0/framework.rst

 Algorithms
 ----------

-- :ref:`CalculateEfficiency2 <algm-CalculateEfficiency2>` has a new property, InputWorkspaceGroup,
-  that is used to accept more than one flood map, which is subsequently merged, averaged, and masked spectra are filled with data (if available) from other entries of the input group.
+- :ref:`CalculateEfficiency <algm-CalculateEfficiency>` has a new property, InputWorkspaceGroup, that is used to accept more than one flood map, which is subsequently merged, averaged, and masked spectra are filled with data (if available) from other entries of the input group.